un6oH/Shader-Art/README.md

 ## Introduction

 I started this project to make images that look cool.
-I had seen videos about GPU acceleration (mostly from @SebastianLague on YouTube), and I wanted to try writing graphics programs myself.
+I had seen videos about GPU acceleration (mostly from [@SebastianLague](https://www.youtube.com/@SebastianLague) on YouTube), and I wanted to try writing graphics programs myself.
 GPU acceleration allows you to do parallel calculations several times faster than on the CPU, making it ideal for image processing and simulation.

-The programs were made with the goal of generating images to use as wallpapers.
+The programs were made with the purpose of generating images to use as wallpapers.

 ## Methods